 The Bodhisatta was once a tree fairy.
 When farmers’ crops were growing, the deer living around villages would flee deep into the forest to avoid the danger from traps and guards.
-One year a stag who lived in the forest year-round fell in love with a village-dwelling doe and decided to join her when she returned home after the harvest.
+One year a stag who lived in the forest year-round fell in love with a village-dwelling doe and wanted to join her when she returned home after the harvest.
 She told him not to come because he was ignorant of the dangers there, but he was so in love he ignored her advice.

-Later the Bodhisatta discussed these events with the other fairies, explaining that passion begins as bliss but ends in suffering, and a man who falls under a woman’s sway is a fool.
+Later, the Bodhisatta discussed these events with the other fairies, explaining that passion begins as bliss but ends in suffering, and a man who falls under a woman’s sway is a fool.

 In the Lifetime of the Buddha